-I am the Director for Science at the European Southern Observatory (ESO), on secondment from the Institute for Astronomy (IfA), part of the University of Edinburgh, where I am Professor of Astrophysics.
-I was previously a PPARC Advanced Fellow (Ernest Rutherford Fellowships nowadays) at the IfA and a lecturer at University College London.
+I am the Director for Science at the European Southern Observatory (ESO).
+I was previously Professor of Astrophysics at the Institute for Astronomy (IfA), which is part of the University of Edinburgh, some kind of research scientist thing at the UK Astronomy Technology Centre, a PPARC Advanced Fellow (Ernest Rutherford Fellowships nowadays) at the IfA, and a lecturer at University College London.

 THE DARK SIDE OF GALAXY FORMATIONThe submillimetre waveband gives access to redshifted far-infrared emission from very dusty, active galaxies in the distant Universe - UV photons from hot, young stars which have been absorbed by cool dust particles and re-emitted at much longer wavelengths.

 The first sensitive submillimetre surveys of the distant Universe were completed in 1997.
 The first map, taken through the massive lensing cluster, Abell 370, is shown to the left.
 The map was made with the SCUBA bolometer array on the 15-m JCMT, Hawaii.
 The bright source at the bottom of the image (`Le Blob' to its friends, or L1/L2) was the first `SCUBA galaxy' - SMM J02399-0136 at z = 2.8.